 Weddings are expensive, and you’ll do anything to save money, right?
 While growing your own flowers sounds like a great way to cut costs, you need to be smart about it.
-I’ll show you all the things you need to consider, plus link to some fabulous DIY’s for your cake, boutonnieres, centrepieces, and bouquets.
+I’ll show you all the things you need to consider, plus links to some fabulous DIYs for your cake, boutonnieres, centrepieces, and bouquets.

 What Flowers Bloom Around Your Wedding Date?

 The first order of business is to figure out what is in bloom in your area around the time of your wedding.
-Bloom times can vary depending on whether it’s a cold, normal, or exceptionally warm year.
-To counteract this, you’ll need to plant a variety of flowers in the colours you want so that something will be in bloom the day of your wedding.
+Bloom times can vary depending on whether it’s a cold, typical, or exceptionally warm year.
+To counteract this, you’ll need to plant various flowers in the colours you want so that something will bloom on your wedding day.

 If your wedding is in the fall, keep an eye on frost dates.
-My Dad grew half the flowers for my wedding, but frost was in the forecast a few days before the day.
-To keep the flowers safe, he had to cut everything two days before to make sure that my flowers weren’t ruined.
+My dad grew half the flowers for my wedding, but frost was in the forecast a few days before the day.
+To keep the flowers safe, he had to cut everything two days before to ensure my flowers weren’t ruined.

 All Flowers are not created equal for Wedding Arrangements

-Wedding flowers need to be cut flowers–flowers that have strong and long stems.
+Wedding flowers need to be cut flowers.
+That is flowers that have strong and long stems.
 The only exception to this is flowers for your boutonnieres.
 You can get away with thinner stemmed flowers, although they might wilt by the end of the day.

 Annual flowers may also need to be started indoors in the winter to bloom by the time of your wedding.
-Carefully read the seed packets to know which ones to plant in winter, and which ones to start in spring.
+Carefully read the seed packets to know which ones to plant in winter and which to start in spring.

 You’ll Need Way More Flowers Than You Think

-If you’ve never done flower arranging before, you’ll be surprised at how many flowers it takes to make a bouquet.
-However many flowers you think you’ll need–double it. . .maybe even triple it.
+If you’ve never done floral arranging, you’ll be surprised at how many flowers it takes to make a bouquet.
+You’ll want to double (or maybe even triple) the number of flowers you think you’ll need!

 Don’t Forget the Greenery